UN Chief Warns Against Regional War Over DR Congo At Africa Summit - UrduPoint

 East and southern African leaders on February 8 called for an "immediate and unconditional" ceasefire within five days, but fresh fighting erupted on Tuesday.

-Outgoing AU commission chairman Moussa Faki Mahamat told AFP on Friday that "the ceasefire must be observed", adding that there was a "general mobilisation" among African nations to stop the clashes.
+Outgoing AU commission chairman Moussa Faki Mahamat told AFP on Friday that there was a "general mobilisation" among African nations to stop the clashes.

 Summit host Abiy Ahmed, Ethiopia's prime minister, insisted on Saturday that "conflict resolution, diplomacy and peace building must remain at the heart of our efforts."